 Now, not all of this wage growth is due to free agency.
 There’s inflation, for one thing, and the fact that sports league revenues, in general, have skyrocketed over the past 30 to 40 years, due in no small part to the billions and billions of dollars they earn through their TV deals.
 But it’s also undeniable that the right to choose their employer and negotiate between many different offers has been great for players across all sports.

 Free agency has become so important that the recent chill in free-agency signings and contracts in Major League Baseball portends some serious labor strife when their next collective bargaining agreement is up.
 As teams get smarter about how they spend their money—and also, perhaps, more concerned with maximizing profits than winning games—a players strike or lockout looks increasingly likely.

 It was the MLB that started this whole shebang almost 150 years ago, and it will also be the arena where the next great battle over player movement and salaries is fought.
 Some things never change.
-If you enjoyed this post, check out these related posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.